Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_streaming_integration/data_engineering_streaming_integration.md

 ```
 ![staged data](assets/img9.png)

-Now theat we covered most common file-based integration approaches for data that streams down into your warehouse let's talk about Streaming Snowpipe in the next section.
+Now that we covered most common file-based integration approaches for data that streams down into your warehouse let's talk about Streaming Snowpipe in the next section.

 ## Streaming Snowpipe
 Duration: 20

 The Snowpipe Streaming service is implemented as a set of APIs for the Snowflake Ingest SDK, which can be downloaded from the [Maven Central Repository]((https://mvnrepository.com/artifact/net.snowflake/snowflake-ingest-sdk)).
 The APIs require a custom Java application interface capable of pushing rows of data through one or more [channels](https://docs.snowflake.com/en/LIMITEDACCESS/snowpipe-streaming.html#channels) and handling encountered errors.

-instead of building a custom Java application, we will leverage the Snowflake connector for Kafka, as all Snowpipe Streaming API routines are neatly packaged in the connector and easy to use.
+Instead of building a custom Java application, we will leverage the Snowflake connector for Kafka, as all Snowpipe Streaming API routines are neatly packaged in the connector and easy to use.

 When the Kafka connector comes online, it opens a channel corresponding to a partition in the Kafka topic and begins reading records from the Kafka partition.
 The connector then calls the API and makes an insertRows method request with the required offset.